While many people recognize the property as a beautiful, eye catching sight in the heart of Downtown Durango

-Learn the exciting history of the Strater hotel
+, few know the full history of the Strater Hotel

 Angry about Rice’s high rent charge, Strater built the Columbian Hotel in 1893 to run Rice out of business.
 Unfortunately for both hotel owners, the silver panic hit in 1895 and both businesses went under.